Kernow, and all it has to offer....

 Beach activities:

-• Surfing lessons & board hire – available in Newquay, Perranporth, Porthtowan, and Polzeath.
+• Surfing lessons & board hire – available in Newquay, Perranporth (Peg's Surf Coaching), Porthtowan (Tris Surf), and Polzeath.

 • Paddleboarding and kayaking – hire available in St Ives, Falmouth, and the Helford River.